 Use of Funds

-Funds can be used for a range of past, current or future expenses.
+Awards to successful grantees can be used for a range of past, current or future expenses.
 This could include operational expenses such as payroll, mortgage, rent or utilities, equipment and supplies, inventory, and other expenses.
 Additional eligible expenses could include cleaning, equipment, supplies, or infrastructure, or it could offset pandemic-related costs such as digital technologies, website and online infrastructure, marketing to new customers, health and safety upgrades, and others.
 Owners simply need to make the case that their investment will support the health and viability of their business.